IndaPlus22/sakao-chess/README.md

 # sakao-chess

+This chess engine does not have draw, castling, en passant

 | **Function** | **Description** |
 |--------------|-----------------|
 | `pub fn new() -> Game` | Initialises a new board with pieces. |